JulianoAleixo/Blog-Content-Management/README.md

+Exercise:
-Manually instantiate (hard code) the objects and show them on the terminal screen, as shown in the example.
+Manually instantiate (hard code) the objects and show them on the terminal screen.